Table of Contents

 How common is lung cancer?

 Lung cancer is the most common cause of death due to cancer in both men and women throughout the world.
-Statistics from the American Cancer Society estimated that in 2015 about 221,000 new cases of lung cancer in the U.S. occurred and over 157,000 deaths were due to the disease.
+Statistics from the American Cancer Society estimated that in 2016 about 224,000 new cases of lung cancer in the U.S. occurred and over 158,000 deaths were due to the disease.
 According to the U.S. National Cancer Institute, approximately 6.5% of men and women in the U.S. will be diagnosed with cancer of the lung at some point in their lifetime based on data from 2011-13.

 Lung cancer is predominantly a disease of the elderly; almost 70% of people diagnosed with lung cancer are over 65 years of age, while less than 3% of lung cancers occur in people under 45 years of age.
 The median age at diagnosis is 70 years.